mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 If the previous actions succeed the the installation is OK.
 Next, we will run ROS and a MAVROS node which will allow us to interface the autopilot with ROS.

 ## Interfacing with ROS
 Assuming that you already created your ```catkin_ws```, we will create symbolic links to the PX4 autopilot and the PX4 simulation package folders into our ROS workspace.
-This makes it easy to launch everything (Gazebo+PX4 app+ ROS+MAVROS) at once.
+This makes it easy to launch everything (Gazebo+PX4 app+ ROS+MAVROS) from one place at once.
 ```
-# go to the workspace folder
+# Go to the workspace src folder
 cd ~/catkin_ws/src
 # create symlink to the px4 package
 ln -s ~/src/Firmware/ px4
-# create symlink to the simulatio package
+# Create symlink to the simulation package
 ln -s ~/src/Firmware/Tools/sitl_gazebo/ mavlink_sitl_gazebo
-# re-build your workspace
+# Build your workspace
 cd ~/catkin_ws
 catkin build
-# always source your workspace after each build, so changes take effect.
+# Always source your workspace after each build, so changes take effect.
 source devel/setup.bash
 ```